 Under Louisiana state law, the provisions of the shield laws apply to any "administrative, judicial or legislative" proceeding in Louisiana, civil or criminal.
 La.
 R.S.
 45:1452.

-In a footnote to its In re Letellier, 578 A.2d 722, 17 Med.L.Rptr.
-2169 (Me.
-1990), the Maine Supreme Court noted that many cases recognizing a privilege "arose in civil actions where the balancing of interests is arguably different than in criminal actions," Letellier at 725, n.
-7, suggesting that the Court might be more inclined to quash a subpoena in a civil case than in an action involving a grand jury inquiry into criminal activity.
+In a footnote to its criminal case In re Letellier, 578 A.2d 722, 17 Media L. Rep. 2169 (Me.
+1990), the Maine Supreme Court noted that many cases recognizing a privilege "arose in civil actions where the balancing of interests is arguably different than in criminal actions," In re Letellier, 578 A.2d at 725 n.7, suggesting that the Court might be more inclined to quash a subpoena in a civil case than in an action involving a grand jury inquiry into criminal activity.

 The protection of the privilege is not dependent on whether the reporter has been subpoenaed in a civil or criminal case.
 Either way, application of the privilege depends on a balancing of the interests.
 For civil cases in which the privilege has been discussed, see, e.g., Russo v.
 Geagan, 35 Fed.
 R. Serv.
 2d 1403 (D. Mass.
 1983) (discussing Massachusetts law); Sinnott v.
 Boston Retirement Bd., 524 N.E.2d 100 (1988); Wojcik v.
 Boston Herald, Inc., 803 N.E.2d 1261; Ayash v.
 Dana Farber Cancer Inst., 822 N.E.2d 667 (Mass.
 2005).

-In civil cases the Court usually evaluates the relative burden on the parties to produce information.
-Generally the Court will not subject a reporter to a fishing expedition i.e. broad discovery early in the litigation, but will require the reporter to produce information if the party issuing the subpoena has done substantially all of its discovery and the reporter appears to be the only witness.
+In civil cases, the court usually evaluates the relative burdens on the parties to produce information.
+Generally, the court will not subject a reporter to a fishing expedition, i.e. broad discovery early in the litigation, but will require the reporter to produce information if the party issuing the subpoena has done substantially all of its discovery and the reporter appears to be the only witness.

 This deference is based upon basic discovery etiquette rather than any special status of the media.
-In the case of Marketos v American Employers Insurance Company, 185 Mich App 179; 460 NW2d 272 (1990), the Michigan Courts required the newspaper to produce photographs, published and unpublished, of a suspicious fire to an insurance company.
+See Omokehinde v Detroit Bd of Educ, 251 F.R.D.
+261, 265 (E.D.
+Mich.
+2007) (rejecting a constitutional privilege but stating that “a demand for a journalist’s material is subject to scrutiny under general principles of discovery” and thus, “one’s status as a news-gatherer must be balanced along with the requesting party’s need for the information, its relevance, and other well-established discovery factors”).
+In the case of Marketos v.
+American Employers Insurance Company, the Michigan Court of Appeals required the newspaper to produce photographs, published and unpublished, of a suspicious fire to an insurance company.
+185 Mich.
+App.
+179, 199, 460 N.W.2d 272 (1990).
 However, the case holding is limited because the newspaper had just ended its policy of selling photographs for $5.00.
-The Court obviously was influenced by this recent change in policy.
-The Court of Appeals quoted the following colloquy of the trial court and counsel:
+Id. at 183.
+The court obviously was influenced by this recent change in policy.
+The court of appeals quoted the following colloquy of the trial court and counsel:

-The Court: The News has usually been pretty good about: you pay your dollar and they let you have copies.
+The Court: The News has usually been pretty good about: you pay your dollar and they’ll you have copies . . .
 It used to be a friendly newspaper that tried to help out the rest of the community.

-Despite the negative holding of the Court of Appeals in Marketos, Michigan courts have continued to provide protection to reporters and photographers.
-The Michigan legislature also has recognized a reporters' privilege to be free from subpoenas in the Grand Jury setting which is arguably an arena where the government's interest in reporter knowledge is high and in proceedings by prosecutors to obtain investigatory subpoenas before charges are issued.
+Despite the negative holding of the court of appeals in Marketos, Michigan courts have continued to provide protection to reporters and photographers.
+See In re DaimlerChrysler AG Sec.
+Litig., 216 F.R.D. at 395 (protecting reporters from compelled disclosure of confidential, unpublished information obtained from a named informant).
+The Michigan Legislature also has recognized a reporter’s privilege to be free from subpoenas in the grand jury setting in MCL 767.5a, which is arguably an arena where the government’s interest in reporters’ knowledge is high.
+Further, the Michigan Legislature has also recognized a reporter’s privilege in MCL 767A.6(6) in proceedings by prosecutors to obtain investigatory subpoenas before charges are issued.

 On the face of the statute, the only civil actions in which a court could compel disclosure of confidential or unpublished information are defamation actions.
 Minn.
 Stat. §§ 595.024 (permitting compelled disclosure only where the specific information sought is clearly relevant to a felony, gross misdemeanor, or misdemeanor); 595.025 (permitting compelled disclosure in defamation actions).
 The defamation exception has been applied to compel disclosure in an action for deceptive trade practices and interference with prospective business advantage from a "media defendant in what is essentially a defamation case" where the requested information was relevant to whether the defendant knew that a broadcast was deceptive and yet chose to air it.
 Aequitron Medical, Inc. v.
 CBS Inc., 24 Media L. Rep. 1025, 1027 (S.D.N.Y.
 1995).